 So the next best thing is something most people are very familiar with: lightning (or electricity).
 As stated by the US National Weather Service, lightning travels at about 1/3 the speed of light, making it a good symbol of speed since it can be drawn, and, because it doesn't move quite as fast as light, it makes a good symbol for Super Speed that isn't completely ludicrous.
-With this association, you can expect speedsters to move in a manner resembling the movement of electricity, like zigzag patterns, exceedingly straight lines, or jagged arches, as well as Flash Step and Teleport Spam in a similar manner.
+With this association, you can expect speedsters to move — often in Flash Steps and Teleport Spam — in a manner resembling the movement of electricity, like zigzag patterns, exceedingly straight lines, or jagged arches.

 Regularly overlaps with Ride the Lightning, which is using electricity itself as a mode of transportation, and Electric Slide, which is moving along power lines.
 The characters may or may not have lightning-based powers, or it may just be a visual Motif.

 - Ayakashi Triangle: When Soga goes especially fast, his eyes glow while trailing streaks of lightning.
 For this, he is known as the "Lightning-Fast Exorcist Ninja".

 - Black Clover: Luck is known not only for his love of fighting, but also for his speed, particularly when he has his boots made of lightning.